9ae/bellave/Sun and Moon/script.md.md

 Elanor: *cries, hiccups*.
 We've been struggling for a long time. *blows noses into tissue* It isn't suppose to be like this!
 When we first met, we were so right for each other.
 And in this vast world, we've found each other.

+Kai: When do you two meet?

+Elanor: Junior year...

-Kai: So what changed?
+Kai: So yo met in college?

+Elanor: Highschool, we were each other's first... *paused* first and only.... *looks sternly at the table and grips into her tissue hard*

+Kai: *pushes a cup to tea towards Elanor* take your time.
+And you guys have been together since then?

+Elanor: *nods* We got married, straight after college.
+My parents loved him, and in their mind why wait.
+When you've found the one, that's it.

+Kai: Did you think he was the one?

+Elanor: *long pause* I used to think... that I was so lucky.
+That the guy I liked, liked me back.
+I mean isn't that rare?
+Normally crushes are one sided.
+I saw all my friends in high school get their hearts broken so many times.
+But lately, I've been wondering if I've been missing out on life because we got lucky.

+Kai: Why have you been wondering?

 Elanor: Ken, though all these years he just kept on changing.
+Maybe it's because I'm an elementary school teacher, but I essentially feel like the same person year after year.
 And I feel that he just left me behind.
 He couldn't even wait for me, he had to die first.

 Kai: Regarding that, do you think he's planned it?